 The Graduate Costume Production Program produces leaders and innovators who are capable of working collaboratively and interdisciplinarily in the fields of modern costume making and management.
-These artisans work at the intersections of time-honored techniques, innovative methodologies, and emerging technologies to create garments for the performing arts.
+These artisans work at the intersections of time-honored techniques, innovative methodologies, and emerging technologies as prolific contributors to the industry.

 Our students are prepared to bring their own ideas and breadth of knowledge to the collective, creative table and to respect the interplay among artists that allows for exploration of worlds beyond any singular imagination.
-They possess a realistic knowledge of the business; open, positive attitudes; active, inquisitive minds; and the passionate goal of entering the profession upon graduation.
+They possess a realistic knowledge of the business; open, positive attitudes; active, inquisitive minds; and the passionate goal of engaging vitally with their peers.

-The Costume Production program promotes mastery in areas including draping, flat patterning, tailoring, stretch techniques, and dancewear.
-Crafts including fabric dyeing and painting, needle arts, armor, millinery, footwear, jewelry, and mask-making are foundational.
+The Costume Production program offers opportunities for mastery in areas including draping, flat patterning, tailoring, stretch techniques, and dancewear.
+Crafts, including fabric dyeing and painting, needle arts, armor, millinery, footwear, jewelry, and mask-making, are foundational.
 Management coursework in business standards, conflict negotiation, and personnel and resource management round out the rigorous curriculum.

-The holistic training champions understanding of the history of clothing, the impetus of the designer, and the nuance of the dramaturgical and directorial approach to a text.
+In addition, the training encompasses an understanding of: the history of clothing, the role of the designer and the impetus for the design, and the nuance of the dramaturgical and directorial approach to a text, to support our holistic pedagogy.

-The thesis, completed in the third year of study, allows students to explore an area of personal interest that evolves a current practice, incites new protocol, or otherwise propels the industry or individual forward.
+The thesis, completed in the third year of study, allows students to investigate an area of personal interest that evolves a current practice, incites new protocol, explores a creative endeavor, or otherwise propels the industry or individual forward.

 All School of Drama students have to opportunities to participate in the following: